babblevoice/tino/README.md

 - template reuse via content category mapping for all template types
 - provision of project meta data via the base index.html file
 - generation of one RSS XML file per content subdirectory
-- omission of draft content
+- omission of draft and future-dated content
 - beta version build
 - cache bust suffix insertion for CSS and JS file types
 - static file save to default output directory, for variable output file types and an arbitrarily deep static tree